djaodjin/djaodjin-pages/docs/pages_edition.rst

 Pages Edition
 =============

-Pages edition will allow you to edit live template and upload image.
+Pages edition will allow you to edit live template and upload media.

 Configuration
 -------------